 And I, brethren, could not speak to you as to spiritual men, but as to men of flesh, as to infants in Christ.1 Corinthians 3:1(NASB)

-Although they were saved by grace thorough faith in Christ, these believers were being deeply influenced by the fleshly world system, rather than being led and guided by the indwelling, Spirit of God.
+Although they were saved by grace through faith in Christ, these believers were being deeply influenced by the fleshly world system, rather than being led and guided by the indwelling, Spirit of God.

-Paul had to make it clear that the unsaved or “natural man” neither accepts nor understands the things of the Spirit of God, because they are spiritual matter, which can only be discerned by a spiritual man.
-These Christians should have become spiritual giants in the faith – but sadly remained spiritual babies.
-They regressed into a carnal, fleshly state – showing little if any difference from an unsaved, “natural” man.
+Paul had to make it clear that the unsaved or 'natural' man neither accepts nor understands the things of the Spirit of God, because these things are spiritual matters which can only be discerned by a saved or 'spiritual' man.
+These Christians at Corinth should have become spiritual giants in the faith, but sadly remained spiritual babies who could only stomach simple gospel teachings.
+Instead of going on into spiritual maturity and coping with much weightier spiritual issues, they regressed into a carnal, fleshly state showing little if any difference from an unsaved, 'natural' man.

-Heavenly Father, thank You for the many warnings against worldliness, carnality and fleshly desires.
-Help us to press on for the upward call of God in Christ Jesus, and may we become spiritual men and women, whose focus is on Christ and Whose desire is to live and work for Your greater praise and glory – this we ask in Jesus name, AMEN.
+Heavenly Father, thank You for the many warnings against worldliness, carnality, and fleshly desires.
+Help me to press on for the upward call of God in Christ Jesus.
+May I become one whose focus is on Christ.
+My desire is to live and work for Your greater praise and glory.
+In Jesus' name, AMEN.